 At PBP we provide technical support and expertise in advocacy, outreach, organization, and implementation for partners working on PB processes.
 In our Participation Lab we regularly pilot and test tools and procedures to help partners succeed.
 In the next few months we’ll be sharing tools for using Outreach, Information Management, Digital Voting, and more.
-Today we share an SMS Tip Sheet for those of you considering adding an SMS element to your outreach.
+This tool is for those of you considering adding an SMS element to your outreach.

 Thinking about using texting in your participatory budgeting process outreach?

 Download our tip sheet now: